Outrageous! How Lyon Barely Snuck Past a N2 Team

 Fan Online Reactions

 Following the match, disgruntled fans took to the internet accusing bias in favor of Lyon.
-Despite these online protests and the surrounding the game, no major incidents occurred post-match in Limoges, maintaining a semblance of calm amid the storm of the match.
+Despite these online protests and the controversy surrounding the game, no major incidents occurred post-match in Limoges, maintaining a semblance of calm amid the storm of the match.

 4.9/5 - (21 votes)